adgsenpai/MSGraphAPI/README.md

 # Generate a share link for a file
 share_link = api.create_share_link('file.txt', '/path/to/folder')

+# Download Filename from OneDrive
+download_by_filename('foo.txt')

 ```

 ## Contributing

 Contributions are welcome!
-Please follow the guidelines in the CONTRIBUTING.md file.

 ## License